CHRONIC GRIEF IS REAL

 GRIEVING IS CHRONIC BUT GOD PREPARES AND CARES FOR US

-Throughout my life I have trusted God, reading the Bible, praying and looking to Him for guidance.
+Throughout my life I have trusted God, expressing that trust in reading the Bible, praying and looking to Him for guidance.
 He has cared for us in many ways over the years.
 When we had no money, He provided food and other needs through friends.
 Over and over through our 46 years of marriage, God has provided.
 We KNOW He is real.
 It doesn’t take away the chronic grief, but it does bring comfort.

 GRIEVING IS CHRONIC BUT PSALMS BRING COMFORT

 Little did I know that two weeks later, my son would leave us.
 I knew he was not doing well, and the Psalms were so helpful to pray through.
 I began sharing some of them with Stephen those last few days in the hospital.
-He also found comfort there to help him in his pain and sorrow.
+He also found comfort to help him in his pain and sorrow.

 God knew I would need comfort and strength and a way to express my lament, and I am so thankful for my habit of reading the Psalms every day and writing in the journal.
 When Stephen left us, God met me in the Psalms as I read, prayed, lamented, and praised.
 The sorrow was great, but the comfort was real.

 I am still going strong with that practice and look forward to it every day.
 Through His word, God has comforted and still comforts me daily.
-And in the process He has enabled me to comfort others through my writing and the sharing of my life, which includes the chronic grief.
+In the process He has enabled me to comfort others through my writing and the sharing of my life, which includes the chronic grief.

 GOD GIVES JOY AND PEACE

 I pray not only for these, but also for those who believe in me through their word.
 May they all be one, as you, Father, are in me and I am in you.
 May they also be in us, so that the world may believe you sent me.
-John 17:20-21 (CSB)
+(John 17:20-21 CSB)

 Even though I will always have chronic grief, I also have joy and peace.
-It is not a peace I can manufacture myself but comes from God, just as Jesus promised.
+It is not a peace I can manufacture myself but it comes from God, just as Jesus promised.
 I love how the Amplified Bible describes this peace:

 These sweet friends help me see I am not alone.
-We have a bond of love and grace, though we live miles apart.
+We have a bond of love and grace though we live miles apart.
 In spirit we are close.
 We are able to encourage each other through our words and prayers.
-Many of these friends have chronic illnesses and have given up so much.
-But in the process they have found a closer relationship with God.
+Many of these friends have chronic illnesses and have given up so much, but in the process they have found a closer relationship with God.
 He truly has comforted them through His word and through friends.

 During these troubling times, I am not worried, because I know God will accomplish His purposes and He will be with me no matter what happens.
 When bouts of chronic grief surface, I hold on to His promises to comfort and give grace.